-APPENDIX 2 TENDER REQUEST FORM TEMPLATE (CONTRACTS ABOVE €25K)
+APPENDIX 2 - TENDER REQUEST FORM (CONTRACTS ABOVE €25K)

 Name of Department/ School/Centre Name and Contact Details for Principal/Department or Centre Manager Description of the product/service to be procured Is there signed budget approval attached with this request?
 Yes/No What is the estimated contract value exclusive of VAT?
 Is there an existing contract in place?
 Yes/No Has the Incumbent been notified regarding this upcoming tender process?
 Yes/No What is the projected timeline for this requirement?
 Is TUPE likely to be an issue with the new contract?
-Yes/No Who will be the main contact in the school/ centre for the procurement process?
-19 Have you submitted a detailed specification of your requirements?
-32 Budget Holder Signature Director Signature of Approval Date:
+Yes/No Who will be leading the procurement process?
+Have you submitted a detailed specification of your requirements?
+Budget Holder Signature Director/Chief Executive Signature of Approval Date: